 Grants made by the Komen Virginia Blue Ridge Affiliate aim to change behaviors and health care systems to increase access to early detection and quality treatments.
 Details about our current community grants are described here.

-Komen Virginia Blue Ridge is currently accepting grant applications.
+Komen Virginia Blue Ridge will begin accepting applications for the 2018-19 grant cycle on October 3, 2017.
 All proposals must be submitted online through the Grants e-Management System (GeMS) https://affiliategrants.komen.org.

-For more information, please contact Elizabeth Hand, Mission Coordinator at 540-400-8222 or email email@example.com.
+For more information, please contact Lil Bonnette, Mission Manager at 540-400-8222 or email email@example.com.